evgenbel/admin/README.md

 		"sleeping-owl/admin": "dev-development"

-if you need sentinel version then add reposiatries in your composer.json
+if you need sentinel version then add repositories in your composer.json

 		 "repositories": [{
 			"url"   :   "https://github.com/evgenbel/admin.git",